johnpaulbrg/Visit-Scotland-Technical-Challenge/README.md

 mvn clean install
 ```
 This will:
-- Compile the code to Java 11 bytecode.
+- Compile the code to Java 11 bytecode
-- Run unit tests (WishListServiceTest) and integration tests (WishListControllerTest).
+- Run unit tests (WishListServiceTest) and integration tests (WishListControllerTest)
-- Package the application as a runnable JAR.
+- Package the application as a runnable JAR

 ### Run the Application